 The sacred has been banished, along with mystery.

-Here, now, with dried cypress needles underfoot and the singing voice of the sea, this is what’s real—not my number of Facebook friends or Twitter followers, not my accomplishments or seeming failures, nor the evening news.
+Here, now, with dried cypress needles underfoot and the rumbling voice of the sea, this is what’s real—not my number of Facebook friends or Twitter followers, not my accomplishments or seeming failures, nor the evening news.
 I don’t want more information, that’s simply smoke and mirrors—mental masturbation for my brain.
 No, no, no. Fill my heart, instead.

 Give me birdsong, amber bees loving the fragrant lavender flowers, and a luminous sunset that feeds my hungry soul.
 Shatter me with heart-stopping beauty that makes me reach for my beloved’s hand, squeezing it tightly.
 I want unrestrained, embodied sex that shakes my entire body, crashing wildly with waves of sensation and making me howl at the moon.
 May I be filled with sunny thoughts that drift leisurely like clouds of changing shape, not a list of things to do by three o’clock, or a punctuated stream of superficial comments online.